 Narrative thinking not only reinforces crackpot conspiracy theories, but can also facilitate disorders of the passions and the imagination of the other kinds mentioned above.
 Indeed, narrative thinking is a major factor behind the now widespread acceptance and celebration of sexual desires and practices that have traditionally been considered aberrant.
 One concocts a story like the following: “These aren’t just weird desires and feelings.
 They reflect who I am, my identity.
 Those who criticize them are therefore trying to hurt me.
 Indeed, they are part of a long history of oppression of people like me.
 Our story is one of victimization, and the climax of the story must be liberation.”
 Repeat this little narrative to yourself over and over and you’ll almost believe it.
 Yell it in other people’s faces with enough worked-up outrage, and it starts to feel natural.
 Get other people to repeat it back to you and to share in the yelling, and you’re not only fully convinced, but have the makings of a pseudo-moralistic crusade.
 It helps if you’re part of a generation raised on social media, video games, cosplay, Critical Theory, and other insulations from objective reality.
 The narrative provides meaning in a world from which traditional meanings have disappeared, and license to violate norms that have collapsed with the disappearance of those traditional meanings.

 This is true of “woke” thinking more generally.
-I discussed how Critical Race Theory and QAnon alike are contemporary manifestations of the same paranoid mindset that underlies the ancient Gnostic heresy.
+In an earlier post I discussed how Critical Race Theory and QAnon alike are contemporary manifestations of the same paranoid mindset that underlies the ancient Gnostic heresy.
 Now, Gnosticism is nothing if not a narrative-oriented rather than rational mode of discourse.
 And Critical Race Theory is explicitly and self-consciously so.
-Richard Delgado and Jean Stefancic’s on the subject devotes a chapter to surveying the ways that CRT writers deploy “narrative” and “storytelling” as rhetorical weapons – in particular, the spinning of “counterstories” and “alternative realities” as devices for undermining people’s confidence in the “narratives” CRT claims to be oppressive.
+Richard Delgado and Jean Stefancic’s widely read primer on the subject devotes a chapter to surveying the ways that CRT writers deploy “narrative” and “storytelling” as rhetorical weapons – in particular, the spinning of “counterstories” and “alternative realities” as devices for undermining people’s confidence in the “narratives” CRT claims to be oppressive.
 All in the context of badmouthing rationalism, objectivity, etc. as masks for “white supremacy.”
 This is nothing less than the making of textbook logical fallacies (appeal to emotion, hasty generalization, the genetic fallacy, poisoning the well, begging the question, etc.) the methodological foundation of an entire academic industry.
 The whole thing is no less a sick fantasy world than the QAnon lunacy is.
 The difference is that QAnon doesn’t get shoved down your throat by the HR department, 10 million dollar corporate grants, New York Times bestseller status, etc.

 All the same, QAnon is not harmless crankery, as the appalling events at the Capitol show.
 And it is, in any event, a waste of time and energy to try to ferret out hidden left-wing malevolence when what we ought really to worry about is the kind that is already being frankly expressed.
 From Catch-22 again: